-Croatia: Impact of HEP new power generation projects, a lesson to HEP’s transparency for HPP and Plomin C TPP and example of bad stakeholder relations management resulted in failure, report10.
-June 2013. / SEE Energy News
+Croatia: Impact of HEP new power generation projects, a lesson to HEP’s transparency for HPP and Plomin C TPP and example of bad stakeholder relations management resulted in failure, report, SEE Energy News

 “The greens” didn’t ruin HPP Ombla but the project was crushed by itself because it was lead out of expert rules, ignoring the law and basic rules of stakeholder relations management.
 The new management of HEP has put things in its place what is commendable and the new challenge is in front of them- competition for TPP Plomin C strategic partner election.

 HEP broke up a credit contract for construction of HPP Ombla what put this project off from the list of priorities.
 This news could surprise only those who didn’t follow the project lately.
 New winds occurred in HEP after ending of Zlatko Koracevic management and the first person for investment, Tomislav Seric whose company PBS worked on studies for HPP Ombla.

 The new Managing President, Tomislav Seric, has put things in its place rationally and decided that there is no sense to spent money on the project which maybe won’t be accomplished at all.
 As they say, HEP is now “ready to addition adjustment of project documentation for HPP Ombla with current domestic and European rules for nature protection and procedures in ecology network for the purpose of the environment protection highest standards’ use”.
 HEP’s employees have had an attitude that they made their business so the state needs to do its own and to issue them positive opinion for it.